 ARRIVAL AT YOUR DESTINATION

-The logistics from the time you arrive at Kathmandu International Airport for the volunteer projects in Kathmandu, Pokhara and Chitwan is as follows:
+The logistics from the moment you arrive at Kathmandu International Airport for the volunteer projects that are developed in Kathmandu is the following:

 - Pick up at Kathmandu Airport (KTM).

-- Transportation to the shelter or hostel depending on the availability of the place.
+- Transportation to the shelter according to the availability of the place.

 The next day you are inducted into the project and taken to the place where it takes place.